cloudify-examples/example-use-cases/azure_case/common/README.md

 ``cfy install  VNFM-Networking-Prov-Azure-networks.yaml -b  VNFM-Networking-Prov-Azure-networks``

 **It should be installed only one time before start of provisioning services.**
-It will be reused automatically by blueprints using capabilities mechanism.
+It will be reused automatically by blueprints using the capabilities mechanism.

 ###Uninstalling